kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->
-The feature can be disabled in Alpha and Beta versions by restarting kube-apiserver and kube-scheduler with feature-gate off.
+The feature can be disabled in Alpha and Beta versions by restarting kube-apiserver and kube-scheduler with the feature gates off.
+Pods that already used the feature retain `matchLabelKeys` and the corresponding `labelSelector`.

-One caveat is that pods that used the feature will continue to have the MatchLabelKeys field set and the corresponding LabelSelector even after disabling the feature gate.
-In terms of Stable versions, users can choose to opt-out by not setting the matchLabelKeys field.
+The feature cannot be disabled after GA because both feature gates are locked on.
+Users can opt out for new Pods by not setting `matchLabelKeys`.

 ###### What happens if we reenable the feature if it was previously rolled back?
-Newly created pods need to follow this policy when scheduling.
-Old pods will not be affected.
+In Alpha and Beta, newly created Pods use the feature again.
+Existing Pods are not remutated.
+This question is not applicable after GA because the gates are locked on.

 ###### Are there any tests for feature enablement/disablement?